copernicus-mogley/zkav.club/README.md

 - [Zechub](/partners/zechub.md)

-Add your communities – [create a PR](https://github.com/copernicus-mogley/zkav.club/) with an associated `.md` file with your information.
+Add your community — [create a PR](https://github.com/copernicus-mogley/zkav.club/) with an associated `.md` file with your information.